 Of the two Geography groups, one was significantly smaller with a higher proportion of upper ability students.
 However, both teachers were developing probing questions to access higher thinking skills and a fuller written argument/explanation.

-Assessment criteria are now being refined to incorporate the changes for the new GCSE, however these were only released by the examining body very late in the two year course and could not be shared with the pupils until the second Term in year 11, effectively creating a barrier to success.
+Assessment criteria are now being refined to incorporate the changes for the new GCSE, however, these were only released by the examining body very late in the two-year course and could not be shared with the pupils until the second Term in year 11, effectively creating a barrier to success.

-I attended training.
+I attended the training.

 I co-developed assessment criteria for coursework of the new GCSE’s in Craft (renamed) and Food and Nutrition with the Head of Technology and latterly with the second in department.